rust-lang/api-guidelines/README.md

 <a id="c-question-mark"></a>
 ### Examples use `?`, not `try!`, not `unwrap` (C-QUESTION-MARK)

+Like it or not, example code is often copied verbatim by users.
+Unwrapping an error should be a conscious decision that the user needs to make.

 [C-ERROR-DOC]: #c-error-doc
 <a id="c-error-doc"></a>
 ### Function docs include error conditions in "Errors" section (C-ERROR-DOC)